Carolyn Jourdan

-Carolyn Jourdan is an American author, USA Today, Audible, and six-time Wall Street Journal top-ten bestselling memoirist, biographer, and mystery writer.
+Carolyn Jourdan is an American author, USA Today, Top-10 Audible, and six-time Wall Street Journal Top-10 bestselling memoirist, biographer, and mystery writer.

 Biography

 Jourdan's first book, a memoir, Heart in the Right Place, was a Wall Street Journal No. 7 bestseller in 2012 and No. 9 bestseller in 2017.

-Heart in the Right Place is the true story of a spoiled, high-powered United States Senate lawyer who gives up a glamorous life in Washington, DC and comes back home to the Great Smoky Mountains to work as an inept receptionist in her father's rural medical office.
+Heart in the Right Place is the true story of a spoiled, high-powered United States Senate lawyer who gives up a glamorous life in Washington, D.C. and comes back home to the Great Smoky Mountains to work as an inept receptionist in her father's rural medical office.
 It was published by Algonquin Books of Chapel Hill in 2007 (hardback) and 2008 (paperback).
-According to WorldCat, it is held in 912 libraries.
+According to WorldCat, it is held in 1,076 libraries.

 Family Circle magazine chose Heart in the Right Place as its first ever Book of the Month, and Elle awarded it a Readers Prize.
 It was honored in Michigan with a One City One Book in the Capital Area Reads One Book in 2010.